Top things to do in Basingstoke and Deane this May Half Term

 It’s great to get outside and make the most of the longer days (and hopefully warmer weather!)

-For a lovely day out, National Trust owned The Vyne is a fantastic location to explore all around the scenic grounds, a visit to the historic house, a walk along the river or a long woodland stroll.
-Over half term The Vyne is encouraging kids to ‘be bold, be brave’ and ‘dream big’ this season, don’t miss this trail Little People, BIG DREAMS®.
+For a lovely day out, National Trust-owned The Vyne is a fantastic location to explore all around the scenic grounds, a visit to the historic house, a walk along the river or a long woodland stroll.
+Over half-term “We’re Going on a Bear Hunt”, will be at The Vyne.
+Get ready to swish, splash and squelch your way through the new sensory trail to find the bear.

 Walks

-As May is also National Walking Month, here’s some ideas to make the most of the charming walks and trails on our doorstep this half term too:
+As May is National Walking Month, here’s some ideas to make the most of the charming walks and trails on our doorstep this half-term too:

-- To celebrate the 250th anniversary of Jane Austen's birth, the Overton Jane Austen Trails have been created to provide walking and cycle trails through the footpaths and bridleways of Overton, Steventon and the surrounding countryside.
+- To celebrate the 250th anniversary of Jane Austen's birth, the Overton Jane Austen Trails were created to provide walking and cycle trails through the footpaths and bridleways of Overton, Steventon and the surrounding countryside.

 - Pamber Forest and Upper Inhams Copse Nature Reserve, a beautiful ancient woodland bursting with wildlife.
 From the tallest oak to the delicate primrose, the wildlife is ever-changing with the seasons.